 Terms of Reference for the Review of Aged Care Quality Regulatory Processes

-Terms of Reference have been established for the review of the Commonwealth Government’s regulatory activities applying to quality of care in aged care residential facilities.
+Terms of Reference were established for the review of the Commonwealth Government’s regulatory activities applying to quality of care in aged care residential facilities.

 Terms of Reference

-The review is not a review of the care provided at the Makk and McLeay wards but of the relevant Commonwealth aged care regulatory processes.
+The review was not a review of the care provided at the Makk and McLeay wards but of the relevant Commonwealth aged care regulatory processes.

 The review examined and provided advice on: